Eukaryot/sonic3air/framework/external/curl/curl/docs/INSTALL.md

     ./configure --with-openssl=/opt/OpenSSL

-If you insist on forcing a build without SSL support, even though you may have OpenSSL installed in your system, you can run configure like this:
+If you insist on forcing a build without SSL support, you can run configure like this:

     ./configure --without-ssl